 When the Federal Reserve, commonly known as the Fed, adjusts certain interest rates, especially the federal funds rate, this has an indirect effect on mortgage rates as well.
 The federal funds rate is the interest rate banks use when making overnight loans to other banks (to meet end-of-day requirements).
 To raise this and make borrowing more expensive effectively lowers the supply of available money, which can help stop a rise in inflation.
 The reverse is also true: lowering the federal funds rate increases the supply of available money and encourages inflation.
 (It should be noted that the Fed doesn't directly control the federal funds rate, but rather changes it by selling and purchasing securities.
 For more, see How Interest Rates Work.)
 As you can probably guess, such adjustments have such wide ripple effects that they affect mortgage rates as well.

 We've just skimmed the surface of a complex system of factors that affect mortgage rates.
-For more on similar financial topics, explore the links on the next page.
+For more on similar financial topics, explore the links below.